meg-n-jones/cs-5001-2/budget.md

 ## Budget for this Project
 * $0
-* We do not intend to spend outside funds on this project
+  * We have not used funds so far for this project